Helpful Resources to Help Non-Tech Industries Learn Agile Methodology

 The concept of Agile began in the software industry, which means much of the available literature is specifically tailored to software projects.
 Readings are often technical and complex even though many of the powerful Agile principles and tools can be applied in non-tech industries as well.
 We strongly believe that with a little bit of learning, Agile can help any type of organization.

 Interested in learning how you can apply Agile to your work?
-Join us on April 25th at 12pm EST (5pm BST) for a free one-hour webinar on Agile.
-Visit the webinar landing page to register!
+Check out a recording of our April 25th webinar on the Agile Method.
+Visit the webinar recording page to watch or download the webinar today!

 At Overlap our Agile process values are: